 - In the Database Settings section, select Built-in database.

 The default directory location for your Log Server appears in the text box.
 This is the location you selected when you ran the WatchGuard Server Center Setup Wizard.
 You cannot change this location.

 - In the Database Settings section, select External PostgreSQL database.

 - In the Database Name text box, type the name of the external database.

 - In the IP Address text box, type the IP address of the computer on which the database in installed.

 - In the Port text box, type or select the port through which the Log Server can contact the external database.

 - In the Database User text box, type the user name the Log Server must use to contact the external database.

-The Database User name and password must not include these characters @ = , / _ ; # [ ] ‘ “ * ? ` \, and cannot be more than 64 characters.
+The Database User and Password you specify must not include these characters @ = , / _ ; # [ ] ‘ “ * ? ` \, and cannot be more than 64 characters.

 - In the Password text box, type the password for the user name you selected.